axxo1337/volvulus/twist/README.md

 - `-p` : The user's password.
 - `-h` : The host's IP.
 - `-d` : The active directory domain.
+- `-s` : When present TLS should be used (you give it no additional value).
 - `-sp` : The server port (defaults to 389).

 If it corretly connect to the server you should end up with an `output.json` file in the working directory.